NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 Note that in this file ``systemctl`` uses the default config location.
 This location is different depending on the installation method used.
-In this case the default config file is located at :file:`/usr/local/etc/unbound` (normally located at :file:`/etc/unbound`).
+In this case the default config file is located at :file:`/usr/local/etc/unbound` (some distributions use  :file:`/etc/unbound` for their Unbound package).
 We need to copy the config that we are going to use here.
 You might also want to create the environment file :file:`/usr/local/etc/unbound/unbound_env` for setting the `DAEMON_OPTS` environment variable.
 Omit the `-p` option if you wish to create a PID file.